SafeTwice/I18N.DotNet/README.md

 - A single `Key` child element which value is the internationalized string defined in the code (replacing for interpolated strings the interpolated expressions with their positional index).
 - `Value`child elements with their attribute `lang` set to the target language of the translation and which value is the translated string.

-The companion utility [I18N.DotNet Tool](Tool/) can be used to ease the creation of the translations file by scanning source files and automatically generating entries for discovered internationalized strings.

 ###### Example
 ``` XML
 <?xml version="1.0" encoding="utf-8"?>